 - Look for messaging.
 After you sign in to Google Business Profile, you can look for the messaging option in the menu.

 - Choose a phone number.
 Provide a number that can receive text messages.
 Be sure that the number you choose will be regularly monitored so that you can easily respond to customers.
 It’s not a bad idea to assign someone on your team to be the designated respondent to messages from potential customers.

-- Check your Google My Business account listing.
+- Check your Google Business Profile account listing.
 See if you can see the message icon that indicates you’ve added messaging correctly.
 It’s not a bad idea to also test the messaging and make sure everything is working properly.

 Ask for a Google Review From Customers in an Email Campaign